 AI solutions: AI analytics can boost employee wellness in myriad ways, such as eliminating repetitive or low-value tasks and providing feedback and referrals for physical or emotional well-being.
 Sentiment analysis and wearable technologies are driving a burgeoning industry.
-These AI-powered health monitoring tools and recommendation engines use IoT sensors and machine learning to track and analyze user activity and deliver personalized wellness suggestions and insights.
+These AI-powered health monitoring tools and recommendation engines use IoT sensors and machine learning to track and analyse user activity and deliver personalised wellness suggestions and insights.

 HR challenges: Digital transformation means a commitment to changing workflows and an investment in innovation.
 HR leaders need to be confident that adopting AI and modern HR technologies will deliver strong ROI and improve resilience and profitability.

 AI solutions: For any company, digital transformation requires sound change management strategies and a wise investment in the best-performing technology solutions.
-A 2019 Hackett Group report found that smart automation can improve effectiveness and customer experience in typical HR organizations while cutting costs by 17%.
-By their very nature, AI solutions analyze data at scale and surface new insights that generate improvements.
+A 2019 Hackett Group report found that smart automation can improve effectiveness and customer experience in typical HR organisations while cutting costs by 17%.
+By their very nature, AI solutions analyse data at scale and surface new insights that generate improvements.

 AI solutions for HR: Augmenting people, not replacing them